Send custom payload

 After you have implemented and registered your custom action you are ready to configure your first service hook to start sending the new payload.

-1. Navigate to Administration » Servicehooks
+1. Navigate to Administration » Servicehooks.

 2. Click Create.

-3. Under the Action label there is a dropdown selector where you can now select your custom action (Send data to URL (Custom) in the example) instead of the default one
+3. Under the Action label there is a dropdown selector where you can now select your custom action (Send data to URL (Custom) in the example) instead of the default one custom service hook

 4. With the custom action, there is a new field in the UI, API Key, which can now be configured and used in the construction of the modified payload.
 Here’s an example payload from the new service hook: